-- Citrus and lemon containing chemicals can damage the finish
+- Citrus and lemon containing chemicals can damage some wood finishes.

-Simply using vinegar and water (1/4 cup vinegar per 2 gallons of water) is a safe and cheap method of cleaning hardwood.
+Simply using vinegar, water, and clear dish soap is a safe and cheap method of cleaning hardwood.
 Always get the mop or rag as dry as possible before taking it to the floor.

 Spots that have dried and stained the wood need to be approached differently.
 The hardwood may or may not be easily repaired depending on the type of finish.